-The positive response of these species to warmer-than-average temperatures during 2014–2015 agree with the observations of (Groth and Hannah 2018), who noted that Washington coast pink shrimp responded differently to this latest phase of warmer water compared to prior events where growth and abundance were depressed during warm periods.
-Previous analysis has indicated that warmer water from El Niño and/or warm phase PDO events can depress pink shrimp growth and abundance (Rothlisberg and Miller 1983).
-The specific mechanisms that caused shrimp to respond differently in 2014–2016 were previously unknown, but our data suggest that it may be related to different climate dynamics during the 2014–2016 El Niño compared to the previous significant El Niño events in 1982–1983 and 1997–1998 (Jacox et al. 2016; Groth and Hannah 2018) which occurred concurrently with a long-term warm phase of the Pacific Decadal Oscillation.

-In the random walk models we performed, a combination of the Pacific Decadal Oscillation and El Niño were equally good predictors of shrimp abundance than simple random chance.
-Indicating that although these climate cycles do have an influence on shrimp abundance, the effect is somewhat weak, and there are other environmental factors that also mediate shrimp abundance.
-Over a longer period of time, the model with the Pacific Decadal Oscillation and El Niño covariates will likely perform better than the model with a positive bias term, as the bias term only allows for yearly increasing shrimp abundance (Figure 3), and thus would provide a poor fit to the data is shrimp abundance entered a period of decline.
+In our models for the temporal dynamics of shrimp CPUE, the Pacific Decadal Oscillation and El Niño signals were associated with increases in shrimp abundance.
 The Pacific Decadal Oscillation was generally in a cool phase from 1998 to 2014 and reached its lowest coolest phase value since the 1950’s in 2012 (National Oceanic and Atmospheric Administration 2019b).
 This cool phase Pacific Decadal Oscillation also roughly coincided with a strong La Niña in 2010 to 2011 (National Oceanic and Atmospheric Administration 2019a).
 Given that pink shrimp mature in 1–2 years, the overlapping strong La Niña and strong cool phase Pacific Decadal Oscillation in 2010 and 2011 likely created ideal conditions and was partly responsible for the massive increase in adult shrimp observed 2 years later in 2013.
 Shrimp abundance remained elevated through the following El Niño in 2014-2016, with the random walk model predicting a positive relationship between shrimp abundance and El Niño conditions.
 This surprising result was mainly driven by this 2014-2016 El Niño concurrent with high shrimp abundance.
+However, the effects of PDO and ENSO were somewhat weak, suggesting there are other, unmeasured environmental factors that also mediate shrimp abundance.